taitulism/ignore-cmd/README.md

 ignore-cmd
 ==========
+## SHELL SCRIPT

-Add paths to .gitignore .npmignore from cmd.
+Add paths to .gitignore .npmignore from CLI.
 Creates the ignore file if not exists (e.g. creates `.gitignore`).
 Currently only adds items.